akfish/CommonMark/README.md

 Some valid Markdown source should be correctly parsed, but not necesserily yeild leagal CoffeeScript syntax.
-The compiler should parse it correctly, then throw an error.
+The compiler should parse it correctly, then throw compiler errors.
 Such case is written as:

     ```````````````````````````````` example
     Markdown source